sofn-xyz/mailing/README.md

 });
 ```

-4. Then send you first email like so:
+4. Finally, send your first email like so:

 ```tsx
 import { sendMail } from "emails";